Four suspected kidnappers have been arrested by the Police at their rented residence at Ntranoa, near Ankaful, in Cape Coast.

 The victims were put on a bus with their luggage and mattresses.

-The Police declined to comment on the issue when contacted by the GNA.
+The Police declined to comment on the issue when contacted.